Yale-NUS College Learning Accommodation FAQ

 We encourage you to start the process (and in particular visit UHC for diagnosis and assessment) as soon as you suspect you may be in need of accommodations.
 It can take a week or several months to have accommodations officially registered and implemented.
 An accommodation might be implemented relatively quickly (in a week or two) in a case where a student has recent testing and diagnostic information already in-hand which was conducted within the last two years.
 As long as that student’s needs are relatively clear and unchanged, it should be a relatively short process.
 However, for a student who is receiving assessment for a learning disability for the first time, it can take longer for doctors to perform the appropriate assessments.

 As you can imagine, it takes longer as further testing and more specialists are required to make a diagnosis and recommended accommodations.
-However, in the long run it is important for a student to go through this process, however lengthy.
-Appropriate assessment can help students understand their own learning processes and how they can maximize their academic potential.
+However, in the long run, it is important for a student to go through this process, however lengthy.
+Appropriate assessment can help students understand their own learning processes and how they can maximise their academic potential

-Lastly, there may be cases where UHC recommends that a student have a certain kind of assistance or accommodation that Yale-NUS cannot provide.
-For example, a student might be recommended to use very specialized software not currently owned by Yale-NUS.
-Generally speaking, we will endeavor to provide what is needed but depending on cost and how specialized the resource is, it may not be possible to acquire.
-Similarly, for students who qualify for note-taker assistance, the CTL will endeavor to find a peer to take notes during class, but if no students volunteer or are willing to do the job for standard student pay, we will not be able to provide person-to-person note-taker assistance.
+Lastly, there may be cases where UHC recommends that a student has a certain kind of assistance or accommodation that Yale-NUS cannot provide.
+For example, a student might be recommended to use very specialised software not currently owned by Yale-NUS.
+Generally speaking, we will endeavour to provide what is needed but depending on cost and how specialised the resource is, it may not be possible to acquire.
+Similarly, for students who qualify for note-taker assistance, the CTL will endeavour to find a peer to take notes during class, but if no students volunteer or are willing to do the job for standard student pay, we will not be able to provide person-to-person note-taker assistance.
 This could become more likely as a student moves into much smaller upper-level courses.
 In such circumstances, we would want to explore alternatives that are appropriate to the student’s learning needs, such as recording software.